Declutter Your Home 30-Day Challenge

 How to start decluttering

 The hardest part of decluttering is deciding where to start decluttering.
 I understand.
-I have kept baby clothes my kids can’t wear from 10 years ago because it was a memory or toys from the first trip to Disney.
+I have kept baby clothes my kids can’t wear from 10 years ago because they were memories or toys from the first trip to Disney.
 I can come up with crazy reasons to keep things that no one needs any longer.

-To help start the decluttering process, I have 3 easy to follow rules to make your decluttering simple:
+To help start the decluttering process, I have three easy-to-follow rules to make your decluttering simple:

-- Accept you cannot keep everything and you have to let things that are not used or that are no longer useful to you go.
+- Accept that you cannot keep everything, and you have to let things that are not used or that are no longer useful to you go.

 - Everything has one of 4 possible outcomes: keep it, recycle it, toss it (it’s broken or unusable) and donate it.
 As you go through each room and each space, decide quickly which category each item belongs in.
 Put them in the right place and move to the next thing.

-Note: some of you might want to sell items and that’s great too if you have time.
-But sometimes creating a pile to sell just takes too much of your time and you just have another pile of clutter to deal with.
+Note: Some of you might want to sell items, and that’s great if you have time.
+But sometimes, creating a pile to sell takes too much of your time, and you just have another pile of clutter to deal with.

 Decluttering is a process.
-Most likely you will not remove all the clutter the first time you go through your home.
+You will most likely not remove all the clutter the first time you go through your home.
 But you will get some big items.
-Then as you look around, you will start to think, this would be better without … and it’s easier to declutter and remove more items.
+Then, as you look around, you will start to think, this would be better without … and it’s easier to declutter and remove more items.

 If you need help with items to start decluttering, check out this list of 75 items you can declutter now.